yuansliu/minicom/README.md

 	sh install.sh

 In the script `install.sh`, it downloads the tools *bsc* and *p7zip*.
 Please make sure the two tools can be ran on your machine.

+### Notice
+As "alloca" is used in the source code.
+It needs more stack memory.
+Plase check the stack size before running *minicom* using the comman *ulimit -s*.
+If it is very small, please change it by *ulimit -s unlimited*.
+We are grateful to Prof. Sebastian Deorowicz for reporting the bug.

 ## Usage
 To compress: